samlown/json-bl/README.md

 #### Digital Signatures

 In the XMLDSIG standard and SOAP, a digital signature is generated from a section of the document known as the `SignedInfo` block which includes the digest.
-The approach in JBL is much simpler; the same hash used to generate the digest is also used to generate the signature.
+The approach in JSON-BL is much simpler; the same hash used to generate the digest is also used to generate the signature.
 With this approach, the digest and signature can be checked independently of each other removing any uncertainty if the digest or signature do not match the expected result: a valid digest, but an invalid signature most probably means you have an invalid certificate.